The Wrong Question

 Are we choosing colors for a single person in their own home?
 Or do we need to consider multiple residents in an aggregate space?

 If we are choosing a color for Bob who lives with his daughter, then we can more easily hone in on Bob’s personal preferences, health, and situation.
+If Bob uses walkers with wheels and a seat while his roommates do not – he needs full wheel-access and they don’t.

 If we are considering the needs of multiple people, then let’s start with some broad generalizations and then pare down to some specialized details.